screeny05/letterboxd-list-radarr/README.md

 ## Usage

-This repository is hosted on heroku.
+This service is hosted on render.
 That way you don't have to run the service yourself (but you can, see below).

 ### Radarr v3

 1. Configure a new list in radarr, using the _Custom Lists_ provider.
-2. Set _List URL_ to `https://letterbox-list-radarr.herokuapp.com` followed by the path to your list in letterboxd.
-For example: `https://letterbox-list-radarr.herokuapp.com/screeny05/list/jackie-chan-the-definitive-list/`
+2. Set _List URL_ to `https://letterboxd-list-radarr.onrender.com` followed by the path to your list in letterboxd.
+For example: `https://letterboxd-list-radarr.onrender.com/screeny05/list/jackie-chan-the-definitive-list/`
 3. Configure the rest of the settings to your liking
 4. Test & Save.